Howardohyea/RadeonOverclocking/Radeon Overclocking.md

 Extreme overclocker Der8auer for dissecting and doing testing on his Reference RX 7900 XTX, leading to the conclusion of a defective vapor chamber.
 Information via a [Tom's Hardware's article](https://www.tomshardware.com/news/defective-vapor-chamber-may-be-causing-rx-7900-xtx-overheating-issue).

+[^1]: It's only when I finished benchmarking and halfway through writing did I notice I'm running on the `Quiet` VBIOS with a lower power limit.
+My scores might be lower in this case but it doesn't change much regarding this document.
-[^1]: This is most obvious comparing a Reference 6900XT and the Strix 6800XT.
+[^2]: This is most obvious comparing a Reference 6900XT and the Strix 6800XT.
 The Strix have much more power available and it can beat the overclocked Reference 6900XT when the Strix is pushed to the limits.
-[^2]: By "power", I mean the rated TGP, and not the actual comsumed power.
+[^3]: By "power", I mean the rated TGP, and not the actual comsumed power.
 However, in practice, those two values are pretty similar, the GPU won't exceed TGP by more than a watt or two.
-[^3]: Unlike Nvidia cards, where overclocking the VRAM will cause visual artifacts and corrupt textures, the only indication the VRAM is at its limit for AMD is regressing performance.
+[^4]: Unlike Nvidia cards, where overclocking the VRAM will cause visual artifacts and corrupt textures, the only indication the VRAM is at its limit for AMD is regressing performance.
-[^4]: When going from idle to full power, all devices, graphics card or CPU, will take a few milisecond to ramp up, depending on the device.
+[^5]: When going from idle to full power, all devices, graphics card or CPU, will take a few milisecond to ramp up, depending on the device.
 Dialing up the minimum clocks effectively cancels this ramp up at the cost of running the card at full speed perpetually, which is not worth the absurd idle power consumption this comes with.
 A good analogy would be running your car's engine at 3000 RPM waiting for the red light for the *tiny* advantage during launch, at the cost of absurd amounts of fuel.
+[^6]: As of Driver version 22.5.1
-[^5]: Back in April 2021, famous overclocker Der8auer set a record for the RX 6900 XT, a whopping 3.225GHz on LN2.
+[^7]: Back in April 2021, famous overclocker Der8auer set a record for the RX 6900 XT at that time, a whopping 3.225GHz on LN2.
 His [video](https://www.youtube.com/watch?v=fhP46XWMkdY) on the subject have some fairly interesting insights about AMD's clock limits and extreme overclocking.